 How To Make Potato Soup Thicker

-However, if you do want to make your soup thicker (and you don’t need it to be gluten free), you could sprinkle in some flour (about 3-4 tablespoons) when your onion mixture is cooked.
+However, if you do want to make your soup thicker (and you don’t need it to be gluten free), you could sprinkle in some flour (about 3 to 4 tablespoons) when your onion mixture is cooked.
 Simply stir in and cook for a couple of minutes.
 Then proceed with the recipe.
 Things will thicken as it cooks.

 Alternatively, you could add a cornstarch slurry during the last couple of minutes of cook time.
 Mix equal parts cornstarch with cold water and stir into the soup.
 Start with 2 tablespoons of each and see how you like the thickness before adding more.

 Use less broth.
-Cut back your broth to 3 – 3.5 cups (instead of 4) for a thicker consistency.
+Cut back your broth to 3 to 3.5 cups (instead of 4) for a thicker consistency.